Written by Tenley Haraldson.

 Speaking of growth, if you have hair that grows quickly, be sure to trim split ends on a monthly basis.
 Doing so stops splittage in its tracks, preventing damage from traveling up each strand.

-13. You Are What You Eat
+12. You Are What You Eat

-If you are what you eat, the same goes doubly for your hair.You've heard about the health benefits of omega-3s, and the same goes for your locks.
-Fish like salmon, mackerel, and sardines will help your hair reach its maximum fullness and shine.
+If you are what you eat, the same is true for your hair.
+Fish like salmon, mackerel, and sardines are loaded with omega-3s and will help your hair reach its maximum fullness and shine.
 Another essential supplement is protein, which you can get by the spoonful with Greek yogurt.

-16. Stop Using Hair Products with Dimethicone
+14. Stop Using Hair Products with Dimethicone

-Puracy Natural Shampoo and Conditioner Promote Hair Health
+Puracy Hair Products Promote Hair Health